As a B2B company analysing your SEO KPIs, you understand the importance of running an effective SEO campaign to attract customers to your website.

 Additionally, you want to make sure that no technical errors are preventing Google from either crawling or understanding the context behind the pages of your website.

-This area falls under the realm of Technical SEO, which is to ensure that Google understands the technical architecture of your website and can effectively crawl your website.
+This area falls under technical SEO, which is to ensure that Google understands the technical architecture of your website and can effectively crawl your website.

 Your SEO efforts will only be effective if Google recognises, indexes, and lists the pages of your website.
 Whether it's for B2B or any other kind of business, checking your indexation is a crucial starting variable to work with.